 Starting 15 January 2025, all motorcycles manufactured must have a rear-view mirror or an “indirect-vision device” compliant with AIS-001 and AIS-002 standards.

 Only OEMs, authorised dealers, or state-approved workshops can issue Form 22G under CMVR Rule 112A.
-Unauthorised garages cannot issue this certificate, making your modification invalid if the form is not provided.
+Unauthorised garages cannot issue this certificate, so your modification will be invalid if the form is not provided.

 - Medical Certificate for bike riders in India: Essential Guide